ftestu/paradvil/README.md

 ## Features

-* Added dropdown that lists the various hepatic
+* Added a dropdown that lists the different hepatic status
-* Added the graph that will display the values as a function of the hepatic
+* Added a graph that displays the values obtained according to the hepatic status
-* Added button to choose between two types of graphs
+* Added two buttons to choose between a line or bar chart

 ## Getting started